Does the line of business (advertising, eLearning, IVR etc.) matter when selecting a voice talent?

 The long answer

 Today’s technology has made voice talents around the world more accessible.
-Whether those professional voice talents are found through a web tool that matches projects to voices or you personally search through a roster of talents on a website, the amount of professional voice talent options can be overwhelming without filters for the type of voice needed.
+Those professional voice talents are typically found through a web tool that matches projects to voices.
+Or you can search through a roster of talents on a website yourself.
+Whether it’s the first rather than the other, the amount of professional voice talent options can be overwhelming without filters.
+Filters that help you specify the type of voice you need.

-While most voice over websites typically allow filtering of talents by the language the talent speaks and the voice gender of demos, there are still a range of voice narration skills left to consider, while the client is left with no idea how to find the RIGHT one for them.
+Most voice over websites typically allow filtering of talents by the language the talent speaks and the voice gender of demos.
+But there’s still a range of voice narration skills left to consider that typically aren’t shown on the websites.
+And this is while the client has no idea of how to find the RIGHT one for them.

-So, let us think about voices as products.
-In most instances, it’s difficult to buy a product without considering how you will use it.
-That is exactly the same with voice overs.
+So, let’s think about voices as products.
+In most instances, it’s difficult to buy a product without considering how you’ll use it.
+That’s exactly the same with voice overs.
 The voice talent’s product is their voice.

 Voice talents each have a set of skills and attributes that describe their product.
 And some of those skills are better suited for certain lines of business.